 The Animal Control Division provides information to residents unfamiliar with the county animal ordinances.
 St. Lucie County requires all dogs and cats 4 months of age and older to obtain a pet registration for unincorporated areas of the county.
 SLC Licenses can be mailed in:

 Fort Pierce, FL 34945

 St. Lucie County Animal Control offers spay/neuter vouchers to residents residing in unincorporated areas.
 Download a Spay/Neuter Program Application.

-With a staff of three officers and one coordinator, the Animal Control Division receives more than 13,500 animal complaints, responds to more than 120 bite cases, tends to more than 275 sick or injured animals, investigates 400 cases of animal cruelty and picks up nearly 2,000 strays annually.
+With a staff of four officers and one coordinator, the Animal Control Division receives more than 13,500 animal complaints annually.
+Animal complaints consist of more than 120 bite cases, more than 275 are sick or injured animals.
+Animal Control Officers investigate 400 cases of animal cruelty and capture approximately 2,000 strays annually.

-St. Lucie County's Animal Control works in close cooperation with the Humane Society of St. Lucie, which serves as the official animal shelter for the county, to help educate the public about the importance of spaying and neutering your dogs and cats.
+St. Lucie County's Animal Control Division works in close cooperation with Humane Society of St. Lucie County, serving as the official animal shelter for the county.
+Humane Society of St. Lucie County promotes and educates the public on the importance of spaying and neutering your dogs and cats.

 For questions or information about St. Lucie County's Animal Control Division call (772) 462-8120.